jordan4ibanez/RazorFont/README.md

 RazorFont also has the ability for you to hook your existing rendering engine into it via delegates.

+You can color, shadow, rotate, move characters around.
+I tried to make this very flexible!

-Here are two tutorials tutorial:
+Here are tutorials I made to walk you through how to use this:

 [Intro Tutorial](https://github.com/jordan4ibanez/RazorFontExampleProject/blob/main/source/app.d)

 [Intermediate Tutorial](https://github.com/jordan4ibanez/RazorFontExampleProjectIntermediate/blob/main/source/app.d)

 [Advanced Tutorial](https://github.com/jordan4ibanez/RazorFontExampleProjectAdvanced/blob/main/source/app.d)

+Enjoy!